 Comprehensive, web-based data platform that allows access to a wide variety of historical financial, economic, and marketing data sources.

 UCLA Anderson does not subscribe to all WRDS databases.
-The WRDS component databases that are currently licensed by the Anderson School may be viewed, after logging in, beneath the "Current Subscriptions" link.
+The WRDS component databases that are currently licensed by the Anderson School may be viewed, after logging in, beneath the "Current Subscriptions" link and are listed here as well:

 Accessible via the WRDS platform.
 Requires an individual WRDS registered account and an authorized UCLA network account.